kleinee/jns/additional_kernels/julia_on_raspberry_pi.md

 # Installing Julia on Raspberry Pi 2/3

+before you proceed , take a look at https://blog.meinside.pe.kr/How-to-build-Julia-on-Raspberry-Pi-Jessie/.
+The blog post illustrates how to install Julia on a Raspberry Pi.
+I did not test it yet but will revise my instructions as soon as I had time to try.

 Download the latest nightly build for ARM 32-bit hardfloat from http://julialang.org/downloads/ into the home directory of user jns.
 The binary of the current stable release 0.5.0 does not work (for me) as it keeps complaining about not recognizing the CPU.

 ```bash